ThiaraSana/SC5010/README.md

 # SC5010

 BACKGROUND
 - Happywhale is an NGO founded in 2015, with a mission to increase global understanding of marine environments.
-They collaborate with many individual organisations and volunteers to photograph different whales and dolphins, which are then identified by species and individual ID by experts. this is a very labor intensive process.
+They collaborate with many individual organisations and volunteers to photograph different whales and dolphins, which are then identified by species and individual ID by experts. this is a very labor intensive process which takes up thousands of hours.
+They chose to make their database avaliable in hopes of building a predictive model, which can reliably predict species and individual ID's for species of whales and dolphins.

+HAPPYWHALE DATASET:
+- The happywhale dataset is significant in size, with more than 57k entries and 28 different species making up more than 57GB of data.
+The data itself consists of a photo of a whale/dolphin fin or tail, as well as the species and individual ID provided.
+A lot of the species are closely related, and since it's only a small part of the animal above the waterline, it can be challenging to tell different individuals or species from another.

+EDA AND DATA PREP.
+- Since